-Air quality is an issue which is not confined to our county or our state but concerns our region and our nation.
-Not only does air pollution affect our ability to enjoy clear blue skies, but also air pollution can affect our economy and even our health.
+Air quality is important to our county, region, state, and nation.
+Not only does air pollution affect our ability to enjoy clear blue skies, air pollution can also affect our health and economy.

 Ground level ozone is not emitted directly into the air, but it is created by chemical reactions between oxides of nitrogen (NOx) and volatile organic compounds (VOCs).
 Ozone at ground level is the main ingredient in “smog.”
 Under the Clean Air Act, EPA establishes primary ambient air quality standards to protect public health and secondary standards to protect public welfare that includes protecting ecosystems, plants and animals.
 In 2015 EPA lowered the air quality standard for ozone from 75 parts per billion (ppb) to 70 ppb.
 Air quality trends show that Mississippi has a history of meeting and continues to meet all of EPA’s ambient air quality standards.

 The Mississippi Department of Environmental Quality (MDEQ) and DeSoto County work closely together to monitor compliance with EPA standards, to implement local policies to reduce emissions, and to encourage participation by residents in individual behaviors aimed at improving air quality.

 Here's how the Air Quality Flag Program works: each day from the County raises a flag which corresponds to how clean or polluted the air is at that moment.
 The color of the flag matches EPA's Air Quality Index (AQI): green, yellow, orange, red, and purple.
 People can use this information to adjust physical activities to help reduce exposure to air pollution, while still keeping people active.
 Air Quality information is also available on this webpage and the home page.

 How You Can Help

 The following suggested actions can really make a difference, especially on Air Quality Action Days, to reduce ozone: